Agentic Link Construction for Environment and Intent Aware 6G Communication

 \section{Numerical Results}

 This section presents our simulation results.
 First, we describe the simulation setup in detail.
-Then, we compare FM4Com with several existing policy selection methods to evaluate the effectiveness of the proposed approach.
-In addition, we present a human-computer interactive question-answering example to demonstrate the intelligence and flexibility of FM4Com.
+Then, we compare AGENS with several existing policy selection methods.
+In addition, we present a human-computer interactive question-answering example to demonstrate the intelligence and flexibility of AGENS.